 During World War II Betty Grable was the pin-up queen.
-After the war the title was passed from various Hollywood bombshell to Hollywood bombshell but Farrah Fawcett ruled the 70′s.
+After the war, the title was passed from various Hollywood bombshell to Hollywood bombshell but Farrah Fawcett ruled the 70’s.
 This poster which was released the same year as when she played Jill Munroe on the TV show Charlie’s Angels went on to sell a record 12 million copies making it one of the most famous pin-ups ever.

 Pro Arts Inc.

 Mike and Ted Trikilis dropped out of Kent State in 1967 to open an art gallery that sold posters.
-A shipment of anti-war posters soon became their number one bread winner and so they sold the store and became the Pro Arts Inc. Ohio’s number one and only Distributor of Youth-Oriented Posters.
+A shipment of anti-war posters soon became their number one breadwinner and so they sold the store and became the Pro Arts Inc. Ohio’s number one and only Distributor of Youth-Oriented Posters.
 They struggled for a few years but then a poster of the Fonz sold more than a quarter-million copies which bumped Pro Arts in the big leagues.

-In April of 1976 Ted was working on his farm with the neighbor’s son Pat Partridge when Pat mentioned that if he running Pro Arts he would make a poster of Farrah Fawcett.
-He admitted that him and his friends had been buying women’s magazines just to get pictures of her from the Wella Balsam shampoo ads.
+In April of 1976, Ted was working on his farm with the neighbor’s son Pat Partridge when Pat mentioned that if he running Pro Arts he would make a poster of Farrah Fawcett.
+He admitted that he and his friends had been buying women’s magazines just to get pictures of her from the Wella Balsam shampoo ads.
 Ted had never heard of Farrah but knew that if students were using ads of her then a poster would be a big seller.
 He soon got in touch with Fawcett’s agent Rick Hersh and tried to get a deal.
 After Ted finished talking Hersh was puzzled and asked, “What type of product is Farrah to be selling on the poster?”
 “We want to sell Farrah on the Farrah poster,” Ted explained.

 Taking the picture